-As signatories to the ITER Agreement, the ITER Members China, the European Union, India, Japan, Korea, Russia and the United States will share of the cost of project construction, operation and decommissioning, and also share in the experimental results and any intellectual property generated by the project.
+As signatories to the ITER Agreement, the ITER Members China, the European Union, India, Japan, Korea, Russia and the United States will share in the cost of project construction, operation and decommissioning, and also share in the experimental results and any intellectual property generated by the project.
 Twenty years of collaborative research experiments are planned on the machine.

 Europe* is responsible for the largest portion of construction costs (45.6 percent); the remainder is shared equally by China, India, Japan, Korea, Russia and the US (9.1 percent each).
 The Members contribute very little monetary contribution to the project: instead, nine-tenths of contributions will be delivered to the ITER Organization in the form of completed components, systems or buildings.
 In this way, the scientific and industrial fabric in each Member is prepared for the step after ITER

 Taken together, the ITER Members represent three continents, over 40 languages, half of the world's population and 85 percent of global gross domestic product.
-In the offices of the ITER Organization Central Team and the Domestic Agencies, in laboratories and in industry, literally thousands of people are working toward the success of ITER.
+In the offices of the ITER Organization and the Domestic Agencies, in laboratories and in industry, literally thousands of people are working toward the success of ITER.

 The ITER Organization has also concluded non-Member technical cooperation agreements with Australia